CallanFisher/PLGroupProject/talk.md

 ------------------

-# Revised Definition of constexpr Function
+#Revised Definition of constexpr Function
 - Not Virtual
 - Return type is of literal type
 - Function body cannot contain:
-  - asm-definition
-  - goto
-  - try-block
-  - Definition of variable of non-literal type
+  -asm-definition
+  -goto

 ------------------